sharkymark/v2-templates/deployment-go/README.md

 ---
-name: Develop in a container in a Kubernetes deployment with GitHub Copilot
+name: Develop in a container in a Kubernetes deployment with GitHub Copilot and Amazon CodeWhisperer
-description: The goal is to enable code-server and a Kubernetes deployment with GitHub Copilot
+description: The goal is to enable code-server and a Kubernetes deployment with GitHub Copilot and Amazon CodeWhisperer
 tags: [cloud, kubernetes]
 ---

-# with GitHub Copilot & code-server (VS Code) template for a workspace in a Kubernetes deployment
+# GitHub Copilot, and Amazon CodeWhisperer & code-server (VS Code) template for a workspace in a Kubernetes deployment

 ### Apps included
 1. A web-based terminal